nvidia-riva/tutorials/tts-script-generation.md

 - The content that the voice actor will read needs to be aligned with the use case of the synthesized voice.
 If the voice is used for questions, have questions in the script.
 If the voice is going to be used for emotion, then have emotion in the script.

 - Another option is to synthetically generate text to be read, using a large language model like Megatron, BERT, or GPT-3.
-Since the data is coming from an LLM, it requires more manual normalization compared to other datasets.
+Since the data is coming from an large language model (LLM), it requires more manual normalization compared to other datasets.

 - The data source must contain enough sentences to meet the training requirement.
 Rule of thumb calculation for the number of sentences: 20k sentences = 60 hours of studio time = 20 hours of useable audio.
 Currently, that 20 hours is enough audio for a voice trained from scratch in NeMo.